Terms and Conditions of Service

 F. DEPOSIT EXCEPTION FOR MULTIPLE RESIDENTIAL ACCOUNTS

-A member, who is presently receiving electric service from the Cooperative and has been current in his payments for such service for twelve (12) months and has established a satisfactory credit history may apply for additional service without the necessity of making a security deposit for such additional service unless in the judgment of appropriate SECO personnel a deposit is required to reasonably protect the Cooperative against financial loss.
+A member, who is presently receiving electric service from the Cooperative and has been current in their payments for such service for twelve (12) months and has established an excellent payment and account record may apply for additional service without the necessity of making a security deposit for such additional service unless in the judgment of appropriate Cooperative personnel a deposit is required to reasonably protect the Cooperative against financial loss.

 G. MAXIMUM DEPOSIT